Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 4. Pressure Sores

-A pressure sore is an injury that damages the skin and underlying tissue.
-Also called pressure ulcers or bedsores, they range from mild (minor skin discoloration) to severe (deep craters down to muscle and bone).
+A pressure sore is an injury that damages the skin and underlying tissue that occurs due to limited mobility.
+Also called pressure ulcers or bedsores, these injuries range from mild skin discoloration to severe craters down to muscle and bone.
 In advanced stages of MS, a person’s skin is more likely to break down due to:

 • Muscle spasms